salahagnir/portfolio/README.md

 ---

----

-Perfect!
-I’ve added **🔍 Overview** and **📈 Result** emojis for each project, matching your old portfolio style.
-Here’s the fully updated version:

----

 # Salah Agnir – Data Analytics Portfolio

 👋 Hi, I’m Salah—a Data Analytics professional with an MSc in Data Analytics.
 I specialize in transforming data into insights using Python, SQL, Machine Learning, and Business Intelligence tools like Power BI.